bladnman/mcp-server-template/README.md

 TRANSPORT_TYPE=sse npm run start
 ```

 By default, the SSE server runs on port 4000.
+Change in the `CONST.ts` file.

 ## Development